rickbau5/PostbackDelivery/doc/DevelopmentLog.md

 [State of ingest.php](https://github.com/rickbau5/PostbackDelivery/blob/4f8bd6cb687a4c188b76a9d6a7f9cd171a97b286/src/ingest.php#L17-L28) at the conclusion of this section with lines of interest highlighted.
 From here I could move on to the extremely brief Phase II.

 ## Phase II - Queueing
-This phase concerned getting the data into Redis from PHP.
+This phase concerned getting the data into Redis from PHP and then back out to Go.
 This proved very simple.

 ### Pushing the processed request into Redis
 Now that I had the formatted request ready to be put into Redis, just needed to get that connection set up.
 To achieve this, I installed [phpredis](https://github.com/phpredis/phpredis), which provides a way to interact with Redis from PHP.
 As part of this, I had to toy with the PHP config to enable this extension.
 Also during this stage I created an Upstart service to maintain `redis-server` and ensure that it would start and be up constantly (I think?).